cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 ::: warning

-*Reliable* M1 iPad Pro support requires an *unofficial* build of Taurine.
+*Reliable* M1 iPad Pro support for 1TB and 2TB M1 iPad Pro's requires an *unofficial* build of Taurine.
 If you are not comfortable with using an unofficial build, you can attempt to use the official release, but it will be extraordinarily unlikely that it ever succeeds.

 :::